The St. Gallen MBA: What You Need To Know

 One thing that attracted me to St. Gallen was that the MBA is a one-year program, because the opportunity cost of a two-year program seemed too long to me.
-German classes are included in the course, which is useful for me because I want to move to Zurich afterwards.
+German classes are included in the course, which is useful for me because I want to move to Zurich afterward.

 My aims have changed during the MBA.
 I thought I wanted to work in a tech company, but I have discovered that my passion lies in working with traditional businesses, coming up with digital transformation strategy.
 I have learned a lot about myself during the MBA.